GSA-TTS/datagov-brokerpak-solr/README.md

 The broker will reject requests that don't include the header with `412 Precondition Failed`, and browsers will show that status as `Not Authorized`.)

+You can also inspect auto-generated documentation for the brokerpak's offerings by visiting [`http://127.0.0.1:8080/docs`](http://127.0.0.1:8080/docs) in your browser.

 ## Testing the brokerpak (after the broker has started)

 ### Testing automatically